 A dragging clutch describes the symptom experienced by manual transmissions that involves the clutch disk failing to disengage the flywheel when the clutch pedal is pressed.
 The clutch is still spinning with the engine which makes it anywhere from difficult to impossible to change gears.
 This difficulty is accompanied by a grinding noise each time you try to change gears.
 Fortunately, this problem is considerably less expensive to repair than many other issues.
 More often than not, the cause of this is too much slack in the clutch pedal.
 With too much slack available, the linkage between the clutch disk and pedal can’t pull the clutch disk away from the flywheel.

 It is important to keep up a regular maintenance schedule for your car.
 Many times major expensive repairs can be avoided if the vehicle is properly maintained.
 This is especially true if you notice something unusual.
 The car should be taken in immediately for service.
-Brushing up on your knowledge of transmissions (at least the basics) is highly recommended as it can help you save money by avoiding costly inspections and doing simple procedures such as changing transmission fluid yourself as well as making you knowledgeable enough to avoid being over-repaired, over charged or simply ripped off.
+Brushing up on your knowledge of transmissions (at least the basics) is highly recommended.
+It can help you save money by avoiding costly inspections.
+Doing simple procedures such as changing transmission fluid can help you avoid being over-repaired, over charged or simply ripped off.

 Source: Transmission Repair Cost Guide

 Many workshops need different types of manual and automatic transmissions in order to better serve their customers.
 However, if you don’t have the capabilities to build a transmission from scratch, we can help you out.
 At Trans Works Transmissions, we have been building and selling transmissions at wholesale prices since 1981.
 When the company was first formed, we were a small business that only wanted to build and sell quality transmissions at the most affordable prices.
 Today, we always have at least 100 transmissions (both automatic and manual), just waiting to be dispatched.